2nd-year coach says Hawkeyes remain hungry during spring ball

 Woods lettered as a member of the Hawkeye football team from 1998-2000.
 He was a two-year starter at outside linebacker, totaling 165 career tackles, including 18 tackles for loss and four sacks.

-He was a team captain as a senior in 2000 and earned second team all-Big Ten honors after recording 97 tackles.
+He was a team captain as a senior in 2000 and earned honorable mention all-Big Ten honors from both league coaches and media after recording 97 tackles.
 He was selected for the Blue-Gray All-Star game following his senior season.

 Along with serving as defensive team captain, Woods was co-Most Valuable Player and the recipient of the Hayden Fry "Extra Heartbeat Award", given each year to the Hawkeye player who gives extraordinary effort on the field.